MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-pricing.md

 ## Consumption pricing (multi-tenant)

 In multi-tenant Azure Logic Apps, logic app workflows follow the "pay-for-use" **Consumption** pricing and billing model.
 For example, you create such logic apps when you choose the **Logic App (Consumption)** resource type, use the **Azure Logic Apps (Consumption)** extension in Visual Studio Code, or when you create [automation tasks](create-automation-tasks-azure-resources.md).
+Metering and billing apply to the following components:

+* Required: Compute, storage, and memory
+* Optional if used: Managed connector operation, integration accounts

+* The number of built-in operation executions that exceed the [monthly included amount in the Consumption plan](https://azure.microsoft.com/pricing/details/logic-apps/)

 For more information about creating multi-tenant based logic apps, review [Single-tenant versus multi-tenant and integration service environment](single-tenant-overview-compare.md).

 <a name="consumption-built-in-managed-connector-billing"></a>

 ### Consumption billing for built-in operations and managed connectors

-Metering and billing for triggers and actions in your logic app's workflow are based on *executions*, whether your workflow runs successfully or is even instantiated.
+For triggers and actions in a logic app workflow, metering and billing are based on *executions* and apply whether your workflow runs successfully or is even instantiated.
 For example, suppose your workflow starts with a polling trigger that regularly makes outbound calls to an endpoint.
 The outbound call is metered and billed as an execution, regardless whether the trigger fires or is skipped, which affects whether a workflow instance is created.

-The following list describes billing model-related differences between **Consumption** in the multi-tenant environment and **Standard** in the single-tenant environment:
+The following list describes billing model differences between **Consumption** in the multi-tenant environment and **Standard** in the single-tenant environment:

-* In multi-tenant, the designer uses the **Standard** and **Enterprise** labels to identify managed connector operations, while in single-tenant, the designer uses only the combined **Azure** label.
+* In multi-tenant, the designer uses the **Standard** and **Enterprise** labels to identify managed connector operations.
+In single-tenant, the designer uses only the combined **Azure** label.
 However, in both environments, metering and billing use the same **Standard** and **Enterprise** connector prices as described by the Consumption plan.

+* When an operation executes, the number of calls is usually the same as the number of executions.
+For example, a Salesforce operation execution that gets records is a single call unless the operation makes retry attempts.
+However, when an operation has chunking or pagination enabled, that operation might have to make multiple calls per execution.

-* In multi--tenant, when an operation uses chunking or pagination and has to make multiple calls per execution, the operation is metered and charged only *per execution*, and *not per call*.
-In single-tenant, the same operation is metered and charged *per call*, and *not per execution*.
+  In multi-tenant, *only the single execution is metered and charged*.
+In single-tenant, *each call is metered and charged*.
 This behavior means that such an execution might cost you more when running in single-tenant versus multi-tenant.

-  For example, suppose you have an operation that has chunking or pagination enabled.
+  For example, suppose you have an operation that uses chunking or pagination.
 During one execution, the operation has to make 10 calls before getting all the necessary data.
-In multi-tenant, the operation is metered and charged only for the single execution.
+In multi-tenant, the operation is metered and charged as a single execution.
 In single-tenant, the same execution is metered and charged for each call, so this execution can cost 10 times more.

 The following table provides more information about operation types and their billing models: